 For old cars with a working cassette player, there's the classic tape adapter option, but these devices can sometimes damage the moving parts in your car's cassette deck if poorly made or awkwardly inserted.

-Other devices, such the Jabra Freeway, serve double duty, providing fantastic audio for your hands-free calls via Bluetooth and an internal speaker, while also bouncing the wireless audio beamed from your phone to your car's radio for playback through the speakers via FM modulation.
+Other devices, such as the Jabra Freeway, serve double duty, providing fantastic audio for your hands-free calls via Bluetooth and an internal speaker, while also bouncing the wireless audio beamed from your phone to your car's radio for playback through the speakers via FM modulation.
 There are also FM transmitters that connect to your phone's headphone jack, wirelessly beaming audio to any radio in the area tuned to the right frequency.
 Of course, FM transmission is notorious for its poor audio quality -- you'll get better sound from devices that connect digitally or directly -- and should be avoided as anything but a last resort, but if you're simply looking for a cheap way to listen to podcasts in an old car without replacing the stereo, this is an option.

 Apps and in-car interfaces